tonyrog/canopen/README.md

 canopen
 =====

-canopen implements a CANOpen stack.<br/>
+canopen implements a CANopen stack.<br/>
-See www.canopensolutions.com for a description of CANOpen.
+See [www.can-cia.org](http://www.can-cia.org/index.php?id=canopen) for a description of CANopen.

 ### Dependencies